 The Braford is purely a beef breed, sometimes used for crossbreeding to other beef breeds for calves with extra hybrid vigor.
 It is also sometimes used in rodeos.

 Overall, the Braford is a docile breed that responds well to kind treatment.
-However, it is also active, intelligent, and maybe a little ornery.
-Brafords should be regularly handled to keep them calm and tractable.
+However, it is also active, intelligent, and maybe a little bit ornery.
+Brafords should be handled regularly to keep them calm and tractable.